New Industry Blueprint's Information Technology Research Group says data literacy is the key to innovation and efficiency - ExBulletin

 Challenges can arise when quantifying the tangible benefits of data literacy programs.
 While improvements such as stronger data skills and improved collaboration between data and business teams are often intangible outcomes, Info-Tech helps data leaders estimate the value these improvements add. , recommends that it is essential to be clearly articulated.
 This estimate helps communicate program impact, align with the organization's strategic goals, and advance its mission and vision.

-For exclusive and timely commentary from data and analytics expert Ruyi Sun, and access to the complete blueprint for “Advancing Data Literacy in Your Organization,'' contact [email protected].
+For timely and exclusive commentary from data and analytics expert Ruyi Sun, and access to the complete blueprint for “Advancing Data Literacy in Organizations,” contact [email protected].

 Infotech LIVE 2024